-Health and Behavior Assessment and Intervention (HBAI) services are a benefit of Texas Medicaid for clients who are 20 years of age and younger when the services are provided by a licensed practitioner of the healing arts (LPHA) who is co-located in the same office or building complex as the physician, PA, NP, or CNS who is treating the client.
+[Revised] Health and Behavior Assessment and Intervention (HBAI) services are a benefit of Texas Medicaid for persons who are 20 years of age and younger when the services are provided by a licensed practitioner of the healing arts (LPHA) who is co-located in the same office or building complex as the physician, PA, NP, or CNS who is treating the person receiving services.
+Co-location is defined as the provision of services in the same office or building complex in which the client's physician, PA, or APRN has their practice.

-In many cases, the treating physician, PA, NP, or CNS will be the client's primary care provider; however, a specialist seeing a client regularly may function in a similar role to a primary care provider and may also make HBAI referrals to a co-located LPHA.
+[Revised] In many cases, the treating physician, PA, NP, or CNS will be the person's primary care provider; however, a specialist seeing a person regularly may function in a similar role to a primary care provider and may also make HBAI referrals to a co-located LPHA.

-These services are designed to identify the psychological, behavioral, emotional, cognitive and social factors important to prevention, treatment or management of physical health symptoms.
+[Revised] HBAI services are designed to identify the psychological, behavioral, emotional, cognitive and social factors important to prevention, treatment or management of physical health symptoms.

-HBAI services are a benefit when the client meets all of the following criteria:
+[Revised] HBAI services are a benefit when the person receiving services meets the following criteria:

-- The client has an underlying physical illness or injury. - There are indications that biopsychosocial factors may be significantly affecting the treatment or medical management of an illness or an injury. - The client is alert, oriented, and, depending on the client's age, has the capacity to understand and to respond meaningfully during the in-person evaluation. - The client has a documented need for psychological evaluation or intervention to successfully manage his or her physical illness, and activities of daily living. - The assessment is not duplicative of other provider assessments.
+- [Revised] The person has an underlying physical illness or injury. - There are indications that biopsychosocial factors may be significantly affecting the treatment or medical management of an illness or an injury. - [Revised] The person is alert, oriented, and, depending on the person's age, has the capacity to understand and to respond meaningfully during the in-person evaluation. - [Revised] The person has a documented need for psychological evaluation or intervention to successfully manage his or her physical illness, and activities of daily living. - The assessment is not duplicative of other provider assessments.

-HBAI services that include the client's family are a benefit when the family member directly participates in the overall care of the client.
+[Revised] HBAI services that include the family of the person receiving services are a benefit when the family member directly participates in the overall care of the person receiving services.

-Family is defined as a responsible adult.
-This adult individual has agreed to accept the responsibility for providing food, shelter, clothing, education, nurturing, and supervision for the client.
+[Revised] Family is defined as a responsible adult.
+This adult individual has agreed to accept the responsibility for providing food, shelter, clothing, education, nurturing, and supervision for the person receiving services.
 Responsible adults include, but are not limited to, biological parents, adoptive parents, foster parents, guardians, court-appointed managing conservators, and other family members by birth or marriage.